TopSpeed0/CreateDisabledUserReport/README.md

 This command runs the script to remove disabled users.

 ## Notes
+ - LWD (Last Working Day): Refers to the last working day set by the termination ticket in HR and pushed from Oracle DB to Active Directory on the User extensionAttribute10.
+ - LLD (Last Logon Date): Represents the last login date of the user in Active Directory.

 The script looks for users with attribute 10 (Attrib10) to determine their LWD.
 Users with a valid LWD that has passed are added to the delete report.
 Users with an invalid or future LWD are set to disabled.